UPDD – Gesture and Inking

 The injection of single, dual and multi-touch data into operating systems and their applications is dictated by the interface methods implemented within the OS environment.
 These are the interface methods utilised by the UPDD driver:

-The interpretation of the gesture is dependant on the OS and application.
+The interpretation of the gesture is dependent on the OS and application.
 There are many articles on the web to describe gesture utilisation by the OS desktop (windows manager) and key standard applications.
 However, a very useful gesture reference guide can be found here.

 It is our intention to build full gesture support into the driver and/or supporting utilities but in some cases we currently utilise external UPDD API based apps to handle gesture functionality.
 The current implementation of gesture support for various operating system is as follows: